-- edisgo_obj (EDisGo) - - critical_stations (pandas.DataFrame) Dataframe containing over-loaded MV/LV stations, their missing apparent power at maximal over-loading and the corresponding time step.
+- edisgo\obj(EDisGo) - - critical\stations (pandas.DataFrame) Dataframe containing over-loaded MV/LV stations, their missing apparent power at maximal over-loading and the corresponding time step.
 Index of the dataframe are the representatives of the grids with over-loaded stations.
-Columns are 's_missing' containing the missing apparent power at maximal over-loading in MVA as float and 'time_index' containing the corresponding time step the over-loading occurred in as pandas.Timestamp.
+Columns are 's\missing' containing the missing apparent power at maximal over-loading in MVA as float and 'time\index' containing the corresponding time step the over-loading occured in as pandas.Timestamp.